 NICOLE: You know how everyone’s always saying, “seize the moment?”
 I don’t know, I’m kind of thinking it’s the other way around, you know?
 Like, the moment seizes us.

 MASON: Yeah.
 Yeah, I know, it’s…it’s constant.
 The moments, it’s just…it’s like it’s always right now, you know?

 They speak truer than they know.
 Such insight leaps beyond what their faltering speech can convey, and reaches deeper than what psychedelics can provide.
 It is like that, the moment’s fold into another, and life going and going and time’s presence and the now of it perpetually.
 Their dialogue crackles with the vim of potential, and who hasn’t been there, rendered shyly eloquent by another?

 Boyhood opens with a child’s stare, and music in the sky – the scope of what’s possible.
 It ends with the earth, echoes, and the swerve of a gorge; stone, and faces, riven by epochs – the depth of change.

 * * *

-If you enjoyed this review of Richard Linklater’s Boyhood, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Richard Linklater’s Boyhood, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a comparison between Thomas Pynchon’s Gravity’s Rainbow and Kurt Vonnegut’s Slaughterhouse-Five, a survey of photography from Josef Sudek to Laura Makabresku, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.